piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     type (in the main repertory):
     `./configure.sh GFDL`

-2. **Set the perturbation in the source code**:
+2. **Set the desired perturbation in the source code**:

     Go to the source directory (`cd source/`).
     The code is now calibrated for the GFDL pre-industrial steady-state.
-Running the code without any modification will leave all geochemical species constant at their steady-state values.
+Running the code without any modification will leave all geochemical species constant at their steady-state values (modulo the numerical inaccuracy of DynSoil analytical steady-state).

     The modifications made for the different "perturbation" simulations are:

     * Sulfide (pyrite) weathering perturbation:

         In the source file "cont_weath.f", divided in 3 steps:
-        * lines 312-323: uncomment one of the lines `faddsulfw = ...` to define the perturbation: abrupt or progressive, and which amplitude (+50%, +10.32%, or other).
+        * lines 312-322: uncomment one of the lines `faddsulfw = ...` to define the perturbation: abrupt or progressive, and which amplitude (+50%, +10.32%, or other).
-        * lines 326-338: uncomment of one the lines to apply the perturbation in the desired case: additional carbonate dissolution, additional silicate dissolution, H2SO4 leaching.
+        * lines 326-338: uncomment of one the lines to apply the perturbation in the desired case: additional carbonate dissolution, additional silicate dissolution, or H2SO4 leaching.
 	For the perturbation "silicate trade-off", uncomment the line 337 that deduces the additional flux from carbonic silicate weathering.
-        * lines 427-434: for the perturbation "carbonate trade-off" only, uncomment the line 433 that deduces the additional flux from carbonic carbonate weathering.
+        * lines 427-434: for the perturbation "carbonate trade-off", uncomment the line 433 that deduces the additional flux from carbonic carbonate weathering.

     * Petrogenic carbon (kerogen) weathering perturbation:

         Still in the source file "cont_weath.f":
         * line 272-277: uncomment the line `fker(j) = ... * fker(j)` to apply the desired perturbation
-        * line 391-395: if you want not to propagate the kerogen weathering perturbation to the phosphorus weathering flux, comment line 390 `+  P2C_ker * fker(j)`, and replace it by uncommenting one of the line `+  P2C_ker * fker(j) / ...`,
+        * line 390-395: if you want not to propagate the kerogen weathering perturbation to the phosphorus weathering flux, comment line 390 `+  P2C_ker * fker(j)`, and replace it by uncommenting one of the line `+  P2C_ker * fker(j) / ...`,
 	where '...' is the kerogen weathering factor you applied.